Welcome to my webpage!

 The page is permanently under construction.
 If you have any questions, click here to contact me.

-Sasha Pevak is an independent art worker living between Paris and Moscow.
+Sasha Pevak is a self-employed art worker living between Paris and Moscow.
 He is interested in the political nature of art, its infrastructures, and in the underlying mechanisms of its system.
 In a practice that is political, sensible and full of nostalgia at a time, he looks to question the boundaries between research, curatorial and artistic work, and to integrate a personal dimension by combining individual and collective narratives.
-He experiments various forms of collective work and situations allowing the public to collaborate, both intellectually and emotionally, on developing the meanings of writings, discourses, art-works...
+He experiments with various forms of collective work and situations allowing the public to collaborate, both intellectually and emotionally, on developing the meanings of writings, discourses, art-works...